cjstoddard/PicoCalc-uf2/PicoMite/README.md

 # PicoMite Basic Projects

+Updated 9-27-2025

+I added eliza.bas, originally published in Creative Computing July-August issue, I have updated it, removing line numbers and such.
+For many of my generation, this was our first exposure to A.I. and chatbots.

 Update 9-22-2025

 Added pico-edit.bas.
 This was the program I was not going to write, but it seems like there is some desire for a text editor or word processor on the PicoCalc.
 This is an extension of pipedit.bas, it adds Open/Save file functionality, Copy/Cut/Paste to and from the clipboard and a help screen invoked with Ctrl-L. Personally, I would suggest using the built in editor, but if you want something you can build up yourself, here you go.